 As your pool pumps continue to provide the force for your filtration systems, they will wear internally.
-This wear and tear on your filter pumps, depend on a couple things.
+This wear and tear on your filter pumps, depends on a couple of things.
 They are as follows:

 Primarily your swimming pool filter pump is a part of your swimming pool care and maintenance.
 It is responsible for providing you with clear water through proper circulation and filtration to your pool and spa.

-Typically the power consumption of a pool pump, ranges from 500 watts to 2000 kilowatts.
+Typically, the power consumption of a pool pump ranges from 500 watts to 2000 kilowatts.
 During the winter months, swimming pool pumps are usually operated for a period of four (4) hours per day.
-Ordinarily, this is done while the your pool is closed.
+Ordinarily, this is done while your pool is closed.

-Then again during the summer months, pool filter pumps usually run for a 24 hour period.
+Then again during the summer months, pool filter pumps usually run for eight (8) to 24 hours.
 Most swimming pool and spa owners try to save on the cost of their electrical energy consumption.
-They accomplish this by using electronic controlling devices.
+They accomplish this by using electronic control devices.
 These electronic devices are installed in the control circuit of the swimming pool pump.

-This particular design allows the motor to consume less energy and still be able to drive a pool pump with a larger impeller.
+This design allows the motor to consume less energy and still be able to drive a swimming pool pump with a larger impeller.

-Pool filter pumps that are of the self priming designed, can be installed above the main water level of your pool.
+Pool filter pumps that are self-priming designed, can be installed above the main water level of your pool.

 Even after a short rest period, these pumps will still start up and function as it was intended.

-There are some swimming pool pumps that are not of the self priming design.
-These particular brand of pumps, are referred to as "flood suction" pumps.
-This means that these type of pool filter pumps must be gravity fed by your pools and spas.
+There are some pool pumps that are not of a self-priming design.
+These brands of pumps are referred to as "flood suction" pumps.
+This means that this type of pool filter pump must be gravity fed by your pools and spas.

-To achieve the required gravity feed, the pump has to be installed below the main water level of your swimming pool water.
-As an added precaution, most swimming pool pumps available today incorporate a small filter basket.
+To achieve the required gravity feed, the pump must be installed below the main water level of your swimming pool.
+As an added precaution, most pumps that are used on swimming pool systems today incorporate a small filter basket.
 This filter basket is commonly referred to as a hair and lint strainer or merely a lint pot.

-Ideally your swimming pool pump is probably the most important part of your swimming pool equipment.
-Without it your will not be able to move water through your filtration system or properly circulate it.
-According to swimming pool design experts, selecting the right pool filter pump depends on a long list of components.
+Ideally, your swimming pool pump is the most important part of your swimming pool equipment.
+Without it you will not be able to move water through your filtration system or properly circulate it.
+According to swimming pool design experts, selecting the right pool filter pump depends on an extensive list of components.

 If you have a recently constructed water facility, you can calculate the total dynamic head of your system.
 Unfortunately calculating the TDH for older swimming pools can be a little difficult.
 This is providing that the plumbing for the pool is underground.

 Whatever the case may be, make sure it meets all the national standards.
-Also ensure that all your swimming pool equipment meet the requirements for your water facility.
-Especially all of your swimming pool pumps.
+Also ensure that all your swimming pool equipment meets the requirements of your water facility as well.
+Especially all your swimming pool pumps.